cnlohr/ch32v003fun/examples/spi_oled/README.md

 ## Build options
 There are two build-time options in the oled.h source:
-* OLED_PSZ - the number of bytes to send per SPI data packet.
+* SSD1306_PSZ - the number of bytes to send per SPI data packet.
 The default value of 32 seems to work well.
 Smaller values are allowed but may result in slower refresh rates.
-* OLED_64X32, OLED_128X32, OLED_128X64 - choose only one of these depending on
+* SSD1306_64X32, SSD1306_128X32, SSD1306_128X64 - choose only one of these
-the type of OLED you've got.
+depending on the type of OLED you've got.

 ## Use
 Connect an SSD1306-based OLED in SPI interface mode as follows: